-I pushed out of the door, drew Dunaway down the hall, and he whispered angrily, and I told him, yes, his Sioux Prairie claims were intact, and no, I would not help him haul flour there.
+I pushed out the door, drew Dunaway down the hall, and he whispered angrily, and I told him, yes, his Sioux Prairie claims were intact, and no, I would not help him haul flour there.
 His face shut down testily against his beard.
-“Why, he’s Spencer Knox’s boy!”
-He banged down the stairway, and Dorilus leaned suddenly against me, sighing smugly, watching Dunaway hustle out.
+“Why, he’s Spencer Knox’s boy!” he said, and banged brusquely down the stairway.

-Dorilus had been raised white, not Indian, and we dressed in frilled shirts and formal coats and strolled out to the riverfront, where the water now appeared solidly frozen, and Dunaway’s crew loaded provisions from the Glory onto a carry-all.
-His clerk Luther McKinney was harnessing a two-horse team, and Dorilus looked at Dunaway and McKinney as if they were fools.
+Dorilus had been raised white, not Indian, and we dressed in frilled shirts and formal coats and strolled out to the riverfront, where the water now appeared solidly frozen.
+Dunaway’s clerk Luther McKinney loaded provisions from the Glory onto a carry-all, the captain was harnessing a two-horse team, and Dorilus looked at the two men as if they were fools.
 He walked onto the ice and swung an oak club against it, and the ice twanged, and Dorilus showed no hurry again, only his beautiful smile.
-We stayed two more nights in our back-corner room, and when Dorilus rose before sunrise and left for the stable, I felt a vacancy that ached unbearably in me until his steps finally sounded again in the hall.
+We stayed two more nights in our back-corner room, and when Dorilus rose before sunrise and left for the stable, I felt a vacancy that ached unbearably in me until his steps finally returned again in the hall.
 And then we drank to the oxen Dorilus had procured, the only two available in Crawford County, Bliss and Bane.
-And I showed Dorilus how to gather kirsch around his tongue and allow the nuttiness to wallow, even though the cherry liqueur failed to wash away my doubt—we had, after all, granted Captain Dunaway a two-and-a-half day start to the landing site Dorilus wished to claim, and had given Dunaway the first chance to sell dry goods to Erwin and the others there.
+And I showed Dorilus how to gather kirsch around his tongue and allow the nuttiness to wallow, even though the cherry liqueur failed to wash away my doubt—we had, after all, granted Captain Dunaway a two-and-a-half day start to the landing site Dorilus wished to claim, and had given Dunaway the first chance to sell dry goods to Erwin and the others at Sioux Prairie.

 * * *

 McKinney handed Captain Dunaway a knife, and Charles slid in, and I grabbed blankets, a rope.
 I ran shaking, panicking.
-I arrived as Captain Dunaway pushed Dorilus out of the water by his armpits.
-I pulled one arm, and McKinney struggled one-handed with the other, and Dorilus crawled out and vomited water as I steadied him upon his knees.
+I arrived as Captain Dunaway pushed Dorilus out of the hole, and I steadied Dorilus as he caught his breath, vomited, coughed.

 Captain Dunaway went under again.
 He crouched in water as clear as a lake in the Alps.
 He hunched, cutting a saddlebag, and he surfaced and tossed out Yankee schillings–each worth two and one-half bits.

-McKinney scooped them onto a blanket, barking excitedly, “The bags fell in when the sled tipped!
+McKinney scooped them onto a blanket, barking excitedly, “The bags fell in when the sled went through!
 I tried to grab ‘em!
-Got my arm smashed!”
+Smashed my arm!”

 “A harness caught my foot down there,” said Dorilus.

-Captain Dunaway surfaced again, his face welt-red.
-He dropped two more fistfuls of schillings onto the ice, and Dorilus shrieked, jumping in again, and then he and Captain Dunaway surfaced with four fistfuls, Dorilus beaming at me, his raven-hair dripping, his eyes and teeth sparkling, chest pulsing madly.
+Captain Dunaway surfaced again, dropped more schillings onto the ice, and Dorilus shrieked, jumping in again, and then he and Captain Dunaway came up with four fistfuls.
 I shed my cloak, and McKinney glared like a peasant who would never get out from under.
 His eyes begged me not to leap, I jumped in.

 “Oh, boys,” said Captain Dunaway, “I’ve had those schillings since I came from Pennsylvania.”